 In short, the authors state, in this synthesis of observational evidence, "we found no clear association between higher intake of saturated fats and all cause mortality, CHD, ischemic stroke, or type 2 diabetes among apparently healthy adults."

-Putting it bluntly, the trans unsaturated fats that are produced industrially from plant oils for use in peanut butter, marmite, many mayonnaises, snack foods, margarine and packaged foods in general, are strongly associated with coronary heart disease and ischemic stroke.
+Putting it bluntly, the trans unsaturated fats that are produced industrially from plant oils for use in peanut butter, Marmite and many mayonnaises are strongly associated with coronary heart disease and ischemic stroke; snacks, margarine and packaged foods in general.

-Alas, one has to search diligently today to find foods produced by the modern manufacturer than is not laced with toxic trans fats.
-They are added to improve the shelf life of their products, and to make them solid at room temperature.
+Alas one has to search diligently today to find foods produced by the modern manufacturer than are not laced with toxic trans fats.
+They are added to improve the shelf life of their products; and to make them solid at room temperature.

 At a great cost to your health.

-As one wag put it, if your great grandmother wouldn't recognise it as food, don't buy it.
+As one wag put it, if your great-grandmother would not recognise it as food, don't buy it.

 So hydrogenated foods cause inflammation in the tissues of the body; they become angry.
 Understanding what meals have added trans fat is central to better health.